Public hosting

 the

-cdnmodule deploys a Lambda@Edge function on every Lambda-backed distribution that hashes the request body and setsx-amz-content-sha256before CloudFront's OAC SigV4 to the origin, closing the one piece OAC for Lambda Function URLs does not handle on its own.
+cdnmodule deploys a Lambda@Edge function on every Lambda-backed distribution that hashes the request body and setsx-amz-content-sha256before CloudFront's OAC SigV4 to the origin, closing the one piece OAC for Lambda Function URLs does not handle on its own. - It supports streaming responses.

-The fixes
+The

 Alternatives